exosite-ready/er_vfp_microchip_wcm/README.md

 3. Turn on the board
 4. Keep pressing S1 until D1 is turned on
 5. Now you can reconfigure the AP settings with the method in chapter #Network Setup

+### Re-progamming the board
+When you program the board, it removes the Exosite Platform CIK, which is a private device key.
+If the device was already activated, it will need to be re-enabled through the Portals web application.

 # Support
 If you are running into problems, please feel free to check out our [developer community forum](https://community.exosite.com/c/hardware-platforms/microchip-kits) or use our [support site](https://support.exosite.com).